GoogleCloudPlatform/professional-services/tools/kunskap/README.md

 <h2>Introduction</h2>
 The purpose of this project is to demonstrate how to automate the process of viewing CUD/SUD commitment charges in GCP on a per-project basis to a BigQuery table.
-This helps to accurately view project cost, since currently when exporting billing data it does not display CUD/SUD commitment charges.
+This helps to accurately view project cost, since currently when exporting billing data it does not correctly attribute CUD/SUD commitment charges.

 Currently, this data can be viewed by running a query in BigQuery on exported billing data and generating a new table with